khuedoan/homelab/docs/src/try-locally.md

 Host machine:

-- OS: Linux (Windows and macOS are untested)
+- OS: Linux (Windows and macOS will not work due to networking limitations, you can use a Linux VM)
 - Recommended hardware specifications:
   - CPU: 4 cores
   - RAM: 16 GiB